ivanhofer/typesafe-i18n/README.md

 ## Usage

-> The package can be used inside JavaScript and TypeScript applications, but you will get a lot of benefits using it together with TypeScript, since the [generator](#typesafety) will create a few wrappers for easier usage.
+> The package can be used inside JavaScript and TypeScript applications.
+You will get a lot of benefits by running the [generator](#typesafety) since it will create a few wrappers to provide you with full typesafety.

 You can use `typesafe-i18n` in a variety of project-setups: